Afoa Moega Lutu

-Afoafouvale Leulumoegafou Suʻesuʻe Lutu (born February 24, 1947) is an American Samoan politician and attorney.
+Afoafouvale Leulumoegafou Suʻesuʻe Lutu (February 24, 1947 – December 15, 2023) was an American Samoan politician and attorney.
 Lutu has served as the former attorney general of American Samoa in two different administrations.
-He is also a former senator from the district of Maʻopūtasi, serving the villages of Fagatogo, Utulei and Fagaʻalu.
-He is the current holder of the high chief title, Afoafouvale.
+He was a former senator from the district of Maʻopūtasi, serving the villages of Fagatogo, Utulei and Fagaʻalu.
+He was the last known holder of the high chief title, Afoafouvale.

 Biography

 Early life

 Afoa Moega Lutu was born on February 24, 1947, to Rev. Suʻesuʻe Solofa Lutu and Vaituʻutuʻu Pātu Leota Leuluaʻialiʻi Lutu.
 He is the fourth of twelve children in his family.
 Lutu's parents taught at the theological school of the Congregational Christian Church in Samoa in Leulumoegafou, Western Samoa, now the independent nation of Samoa.
 Lutu's family moved back to American Samoa when he was less than a year old and settled in the village of Amanave, where his parents worked as Christian ministers.

-His siblings include six brothers and four sisters: Faalele Suesue (dec.), Faatasiga Suesue Pele (dec.), Faaauuga Field Suesue Achica (dec.), Taeletoto Sau Smith Lutu (dec.), Silautiti Suesue, Rev. Suesue Suesue (dec.), Matuaifaleese Suesue Lutu Ia, Omaha Suesue (dec.), Tavita Suesue and Tiresa Suesue Paogofie.